Sergei Dovlatov: Literary style

 Dovlatov's rule that, as he said, "limited the prosaic just like rhyme limits the poet", was to build the sentences so that there were no two words that started with the same letter.
 Thus his sentences are mostly short and simple, rarely containing clauses.

 As he expressed in Craft: A Story in Two Parts (1985), his idol was Ernest Hemingway, at least in earlier literary life, and his works were largely autobiographic, reminiscent of Hemingway's style.
 Later, he became much fascinated and influenced by Joseph Brodsky, whom he knew well personally.

 Legacy

-On 26 June 2014, the New York City Council named the intersection of 63rd Drive and 108th Street "Sergei Dovlatov Way".
+On 26 June 2014, the New York City Council named the intersection of 63rd Drive and 108th Street, Queens, "Sergei Dovlatov Way".
 The petition to request this honor was signed by 18,000 people; in the same year a new edition, translated by his daughter Katherine Dovlatov, of the author's 'Pushkin Hills' was published.
 The work was nominated for Best Translated Book Award.
 The opening ceremony was held at the corner of 108th Street and 63rd Drive on 7 September 2014; three Russian television news stations recorded the event and the celebration continued at the late author's home nearby.

 A biographical film about Sergei Dovlatov was released in 2018.
 This film was in competition in the Berlinale 2018.